 Free Pre-K Programs

 The state funds free pre-K programs at six sites across Hoboken, meaning that early childhood education is available to everyone.
-Sometimes there is a wait list, but if you do your research before you relocate to the city you may be able to time things out perfectly.
+Sometimes there is a waitlist, but if you do your research before you relocate to the city you may be able to time things out perfectly.
 The city also has three public charter schools if that’s the route you prefer to take, with the Hoboken Charter School going all the way through 12th grade.

 Last but not least, this is a great resource for parents to immediately connect to all the city has to offer for your family.
 Whether it’s information sessions for local private schools, listings of all the exciting events happening in the city, or all the information you need on local parks, this resource is a must for parents who are new to the city.

+Got your heart set on this city?
+Before you hire a full service mover, you might want to review the cost of living in Hoboken to see if this city fits within your budget.
 Best of luck as you move your family to a new home — and enjoy all that Hoboken has to offer!